Basque rural sports: Esku Pilota (Basque pelota)

 The Basque sport best known outside the Basque Country is Basque pelota.
 It is a Basque version of the family of ball games that covers squash, tennis, and real tennis, all of them thought to derive from the Jeu de paume and hence a relative of Valencian pilota.

 But the main innovation of Basque pilota is that players share a common playground and throw the ball to a wall, making it an indirect game, while the other games in this family are generally direct games where the players face each other in two separate fields separated by a net or line on the ground.
 The Basques began playing pelota indirectly during the middle of the 19th century.
 For the different variations of Basque pelota, see the main article on Basque pelota.

-While most of the best world players are Basque (in either the Spanish or the French federations), it is by no means limited to the Basque Country and is also played in Castile, Rioja and places where Basques have emigrated to such as Mexico (home of frontenis), Florida and the Philippines.
+While most of the best world players are Basque (in either the Spanish or the French federations), it is by no means limited to the Basque Country and is also played in Castile, Rioja and places where Basques have emigrated to such as Mexico, (home of frontenis), the United States, and the Philippines.

-As such it has been an Olympic exhibition sport in Paris, Mexico and Barcelona.
+As such it has been an Olympic exhibition sport in Paris, Mexico, and Barcelona.

 It is called pelota vasca in Spanish and pelote basque in French.